glrodasz/dotfiles/mac/README.md

 1. Terminal > Preferences > Profiles > Keyboard.
 2. Uncheck 'Use option as meta key'.

+## Alt Key in iTerm
+1. iTerm Preferences > Profiles, select your profile, then the Keys tab.
+1. Click Load Preset... and choose Natural Text Editing.

 ## Screen saver
 1. Set **5 minutes** to start the screensaver.